How to Write an Informal French Letter

 Come one, come all on Monday, June 12th at 3:00 PM to celebrate our wedding.

-After summarizing the important information, it is time to write a short closing statement and wrap up your
+After summarizing the important information, it's time to conclude with a brief closing statement.

-For example, you can let your reader know that you have attached some additional documents to your letter or
+For example, you can let your reader know that you have attached some additional documents to your letter.
+Here are a few sample French phrases that you may find helpful:

 Veuillez consulter la liste des invités jointe à ce courriel.